Brand Strategy for Small Museums and Nonprofits

 Imagine that you had a simple, one-page diagram on which the most fundamental questions about your brand were clearly answered.
 Imagine that you had agreed upon these answers with all of your colleagues and that you used them together to guide your decision-making.
 Imagine that whenever you had a disagreement, you could turn to these answers for a shared foundation to resolve the argument.
 Imagine that this document could keep personal taste from dominating discussions about how your logo or website should look.
 Imagine that you knew what you should emphasize to reach your target audience.
 This is what a good Brand Pyramid gives you.

-Here are some problems this branding tutorial helps to address.
+Here are some problems this brand strategy tutorial helps to address.
 Do you recognize any of these?

-- Are you sure that your limited staffing and marketing budgets are being used efficiently?
+- Are you wondering if your limited staffing and marketing budgets are being used efficiently?

 - Are you finding that your message isn’t getting through to your audience?